-Stocks jump on coronavirus relief progress, GameStop, AMC get punished
+Dow, S&P, Nasdaq rise over 1% each, GameStop falls 60%

-U.S. equity markets rallied Tuesday morning as bipartisan COVID-19 relief talks appeared to be making headway on Capitol Hill.
+U.S. equity markets rallied Tuesday as bipartisan COVID-19 relief talks appeared to be making headway on Capitol Hill.

 Continue Reading Below